leimao/Particle-Filter/README.md

 If the number of particles is not sufficiently large, sometimes adjusting the standard deivation of Gaussian kernel might make it converges faster.

-Although theoretically it is true, it is amazing to see that the particle filter could infer the heading of turtle correctly even if the sensor measurements do not contain direction information directly.
+Although theoretically it is true, it is amazing to see that the particle filter could infer the heading direction of turtle correctly even if the sensor measurements do not contain direction information directly.

 ## To-Do List